canonical/microceph/docs/how-to/configure-rbd-mirroring.rst

 3. Both clusters have 2 rbd pools: pool_one and pool_two.
 4. Both pools at cluster "primary_cluster" have 2 images each (image_one and image_two) while the pools at cluster "secondary_cluster" are empty.

-Enable RBD remote replication
+Enable RBD replication
 -------------------------------

 An operator can enable replication for a given rbd pool which is present at both clusters as

 .. code-block:: none

-   sudo microceph remote replication rbd enable pool_one --remote secondary_cluster
+   sudo microceph replication enable rbd pool_one --remote secondary_cluster

 Here, pool_one is the name of the rbd pool and it is expected to be present at both the clusters.

-Check RBD remote replication status
+Check RBD replication status
 ------------------------------------

 The above command will enable replication for ALL the images inside pool_one, it can be checked as:

 .. code-block:: none

-   sudo microceph remote replication rbd status pool_one +------------------------+----------------------+
+   sudo microceph replication status rbd pool_one +------------------------+----------------------+
    |         SUMMARY        |        HEALTH        |
    +-------------+----------+-------------+--------+